sjjsy/sjjsy.github.io/_pages/about.md

   the short and long-term goals that I focus on;
 - Study my [résumé](/resume/) page to learn about some of my achievements and professional experiences;
-- Read my [blog](/blog/) page to get an understanding of what I have written about; and finally,
+- Read my [blog](/blog/) to get an understanding of what I have written about;
+  and finally,
 - View my [connect](/connect/) page to learn how to best connect with me!

 ## What do I believe in?